 A lot of the bigger Discords also make use of Discord bots that add additional social features.
 These include badges, levels, music and video embedding, polls, reputation systems, customizable profiles, virtual currencies, and more.

 Discord is also available as a mobile app for Android and iOS devices, so you can stay tapped into your favorite communities from anywhere.
-Learn more about what you can do in our overview of Discord for gamers.

 Maybe you only use Steam for acquiring and managing games, but did you know that it’s essentially a social network as well?